clux/probes.hugo/content/post/2020-09-26-second-brain.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Since it&#39;s a Monday, let&#39;s play which fantasy writer&#39;s desk would you want to write at:<br>1.
 Ursula K. Le Guin&#39;s<br>2.
 Neil Gaiman&#39;s<br>3.
 J.R.R.
 Tolkien&#39;s<br>4.
 Terry Pratchett&#39;s <a href="https://t.co/hsMRgI0JEh">pic.twitter.com/hsMRgI0JEh</a></p>&mdash; Into The Forest Dark (@ElliottBlackwe3) <a href="https://twitter.com/ElliottBlackwe3/status/1308030597688971265?ref_src=twsrc%5Etfw">September 21, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 <!--shortcode fails on my hugo install..< tweet 1308030597688971265 >-->

-Individualism notwithstanding, this [article on sociologist Niklas Luhmann and his Zettelkasten system]( https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125) really brought up some very important data modelling problem inherent to note taking:
+Individualism notwithstanding, some methods are more refined than others.
+For instance, this [article on sociologist Niklas Luhmann and his Zettelkasten system]( https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125) talks about one refined system.
+Do at least skim that article for why that solution is so powerful.
+It brings up some very important data modelling problem inherent to note taking:

 - do we categorise notes by **folders**?
 - do we categorise notes by **tags**?